sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-joc.md

 This setting enables the *Remember me* checkbox that is available from the login window and which stores user's credentials such as account and password in a site cookie.
 As a result the user account and password are populated with the next login.

-- Some users might consider it a security risk to store credentials with browser data.
+- Some users might consider it a security risk to store credentials in browser data.
 - This setting can be disabled in order not to offer storing user credentials.

 ## Inventory Settings